-All organizations in Ontario with 1 or more employees (which would include your BIA and most of your member businesses) must train everyone who provide goods, services or facilities on their behalf.
-Employees, contractors, board members and volunteers must receive training on the four IASR standards and the Ontario Human Rights Code as it relates to persons with disabilities.
+In addition to the Customer Service Standard, all organizations in Ontario with 1 or more employees (which would include your BIA and most of your member businesses) must provide training on the remaining 4 AODA standards, as they relate to your business.
+This includes all employees, contractors, board members and volunteers.
+The training must also include a review the Ontario Human Rights Code as it relates to persons with disabilities.